FernandoCelmer/mkdocs-simple-blog/README.md

 ## License
 ![GitHub License](https://img.shields.io/github/license/FernandoCelmer/mkdocs-simple-blog)

-This project is licensed under the terms of the GNU General Public License v3.0.
+This project is licensed under the terms of the MIT License.